charmed-osm/5g-ims/dockerfiles/README.md

  To get in touch with the maintainers, please contact: canonical@tataelxsi.onmicrosoft.com
 -->

-# 5g-ims dockerfiles
+# 5g-ims Dockerfiles

 The current directory holds the dockerfiles for IMS components

-## description
+## Description

-consists of 2 base dockerfiles and 5 component dockerfiles
+Consists of 2 base dockerfiles and 5 component dockerfiles

-Base Dockerfiles:
+### Base Dockerfiles

+Used to build the ims base images.
+These image would be used as base images to build all the IMS components.

 * ims_base
 * hss_base